Abhiram-Sharma/ds_assement_2026_summer_intern_CE/README.md

 The following are potential next steps for this project:

-*   **Resolve Data Issues:** Address the timestamp conversion issues, incomplete mapping, and timezone mismatch.
+*   **Resolve Data Issues:** Develop a Pipeline to store data in the lake to Address the timestamp conversion issues, incomplete mapping, and timezone mismatch.
-*   **In-depth Battery Analysis:** Conduct a more in-depth analysis of the `Battery_Data.csv` file to understand battery performance and degradation.
+*   **In-depth Battery Analysis:** Conduct a more in-depth analysis of the rate at which the charge dropsafter each eactivity or trigger to understand battery performance and degradation of each vehicle.
-*   **Predictive Modeling:** Develop predictive models to forecast vehicle behavior, such as battery life or maintenance needs.
+*   **Predictive Modeling:** Develop predictive models to forecast usage and degradation of battery. optimum time for maintainance.
-*   **API Integration:** If required, the final processed data can be converted back to JSON format for integration with APIs.
+*   **API Integration:** The final processed data can be converted back to JSON format for integration with APIs.
+*   **Customer Centric Dashboard:** Integration of all the derived data into an interactive and informative professional dashboard developed with **Customer Centric KPIs** for providing a customised real time tracking experience comprising all use cases in addition to the insights from these data as mentioned above.